Executive Order 14151: Mass layoffs

 On February 2, 2025, it was reported that the Department of Education had put at least 100 employees, only two of whom actually worked in DEI, on administrative leave to await termination.

 The Department of Energy put a double-digit number of employees on administrative leave awaiting termination under the order, less than a quarter of whom actually worked in a DEI role.

 In February 2025, the Trump administration proceeded to compile lists of officers in the military accused of supporting diversity, and have them subsequently purged.
 These ranged from officers who had made tweets in support of diversity, to officers whom the administration simply accused of having originally received their jobs for not being white.

-The Central Intelligence Agency compilied lists of every employee that was part of an employee affinity group, and later reportedly dismissed these officers and revoked their security clearances.
+The Central Intelligence Agency compiled lists of every employee that was part of an employee affinity group, and later reportedly dismissed these officers and revoked their security clearances.

 On February 2, 2025, it was reported that the Office of Personnel Management (OPM) had put several employees, including many who had not worked in DEI but who had previously taken part in a DEI-related initiative, on administrative leave to await termination.
 The OPM also sent emails to all federal employees encouraging them to report any coworker they knew of who had been involved with such initiatives.